Acoustic transmission problems: wavenumber-explicit bounds and resonance-free regions: Main results

 We now discuss Theorems \ref{thm:FirstBound}--\ref{thm:nonzero} and \ref{thm:res} in the context of the results summarised in (a)--(e) of \S\ref{sec:intro} (i.e.~\cite{PoVo:99,PoVo:99a,CaPoVo:99,CaPoVo:01,Be:03,Ga:15,CLP12,Cap12}) and other related work.

 We focus on results about the Helmholtz transmission problem of Definition \ref{def:HTP}, i.e.~one penetrable obstacle and piecewise-constant wavenumber.
 Many of these results apply to the more-general case when the wavenumber is piecewise-smooth, but we focus on the piecewise-constant case.
-There is a substantial literature on the Helmholtz equation with smooth wavenumber, but we ignore this here (a review of bounds on these problems is given in \cite{GrPeSp:16}).
+There is also a substantial literature on the Helmholtz equation with continuous wavenumber, including \cite{BlKa:77} and \cite{PeVe:99}; for a survey of these result we refer the reader to \cite[\S2.4]{GrPeSp:18}.
 At the end of this section we briefly discuss (i) truncated Helmholtz transmission problems (in Remark~\ref{rem:trunc}), (ii) Helmholtz transmission problems with piecewise-constant wavenumber but \emph{not} involving a bounded obstacle (in Remark \ref{rem:rough}), and (iii) Helmholtz transmission problems when $\nin\in \Com$ with $\Im \nin >0$ (in Remark \ref{rem:complex}).

 The results summarised in (a)--(d) of \S\ref{sec:intro} all consider the case when $a_i=a_o=n_o=A_D=1$ and $g_D=g_N=0$; that is, the BVP

 The results summarised in (e) of \S\ref{sec:intro} consider \eqref{eq:BVP2} with $A_N=1$; these results are in a slightly different direction to those of (a)--(d) (involving bounds in different norms) and so we discuss them separately in Remark \ref{rem:Capdeboscq} below.